Applethal/Pytorchlearning/README.md

 Day 3: Matrix multiplication, nothing new here to be honest.

 Day 4: Even more tensor manipulations: squeezing, unsqueezing, viewing and reshaping.

+Week 2: Had to go back and revise tensors again before making an advancement.